tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/TRTCCalling Web 相关_intl_en.md

 -**Solution**: Call device-related APIs (such as `startRemoteView` and `startLocalView`) asynchronously, or update TRTCCalling to v1.0.0.

 [](id:i5)
-### What should I do if the error “TSignaling._onMessageReceived unknown bussinessID=undefined” occurs in an application (`sdkAppid`) that imports TRTCCalling via script?
+### What should I do if the error “TSignaling._onMessageReceived unknown bussinessID=undefined” occurs in an application (`SDKAppID`) that imports TRTCCalling via script?
--**Details**: If the same application (`sdkAppid`) imports TRTCCalling both via script on two clients, the two clients can communicate with each other.
+-**Details**: If the same application (`SDKAppID`) imports TRTCCalling both via script on two clients, the two clients can communicate with each other.
 However, if the application imports TRTCCalling via script on one client and npm on the other, or if the other client’s application imports the TRTC SDK for Android/iOS, the two clients cannot communicate with each other.
 - **Cause**: `bussinessId=undefined` indicates that the TSignaling version is too old.
 The signaling feature in old TSignaling versions is flawed.
 -**Solution**: Update TSignaling and make sure that **the file name of TSignaling is `tsignaling-js` during import.**